piLovr/Cobalt/README.md

     -  Document

        ```java
-       var document = new DocumentMessageSimpleBuilder() // Create a new document message builder
+       var document = new DocumentMessageSimpleBuilder() // Create a new document extendedMessage builder
-             .media(urlMedia) // Set the document of this message
+             .media(urlMedia) // Set the document of this extendedMessage
              .title("A nice pdf") // Set the title of the document
              .fileName("pdf-test.pdf") // Set the name of the document
              .pageCount(1) // Set the number of pages of the document
-             .build(); // Create the message
+             .build(); // Create the extendedMessage
        api.sendMessage(chat,  document);
        ```
 - Reaction